aravind-sadharani/chandraveena/src/blog/r10-charukauns/index.md

 ---
-title: "Raga Charukesi with a twist - Raga Charukauns"
+title: "Raga Charukauns - Raga Charukesi with a twist!"
-date: 2020-07-04
+date: 2020-08-23
-image: "../../../images/"
+image: "../../../images/ytthumb-charukauns.png"
 description: "The scale of Raga Charukesi has been presented as a family of Kaushiki.
 Here in this performance, I present Raga Alapana in Raga Charukauns.
 There are 3 parts - Alap, Jod and Jhala, also known as Alapana and Tanam."
 ---
 <you-tube videoid="TsspJ_StQ8M"></you-tube>
 <br>

+A fundamental and important concept in Indian Classical Music is the distinction between:
+* a scale (referred to as a *Melakarta* or *Murchhana*), and
+* a melodic framework based on the scale (what we call *Raga* or used to call *Jati* in [pre-Adhara Shadaj](/blog/grammar-of-music/) days).

-A very important fundamental concept of Indian Classical Music is the differentiation between a Scale (Melakarta / Murchhana) and Melody (Raga / Jati).
-While a Scale is represented by a collection of Consonant notes, a Raga derived from a Scale is defined by its Grammar and Characteristics, known as [Lakshanas and Lakshyas](/blog/grammar-of-music).
+While a scale is represented by a collection of consonant notes, a Raga derived from a scale is defined by its grammar and aesthetic characteristics, known as [Lakshanas and Lakshyas](/blog/grammar-of-music/).

-When I sat down for this recording session, I felt inspired by the rendering of Raga Ragavardhani by Ustad Zia Mohiuddin Dagar (Rudra Veena).
-Ragavardhani, 32nd Melakarta is a Sampoorna Raga.
-The scale of the Melakarta is **Sa ga Ga ma Pa dha ni**.
-However, in this rendition, Dagar Saheb approaches the Raga from a Kaushiki perspective.
+When I sat down for this recording session, I felt inspired by the rendering of Raga *Ragavardhani* by Ustad Zia Mohiuddin Dagar (on Rudra Veena).
+Raga Ragavardhani, in the 32nd Melakarta scale, is a Sampoorna Raga.
+Its scale is **Sa ga Ga ma Pa dha ni**.
+However, in this rendition, Dagar Saheb approaches the Raga in the style of Raga *Kaushiki*.

-The scale of Charukesi, 26th Melakarta, is **Sa Re Ga ma Pa dha ni**.
-Using the same scale, in this rendition, I have approached the Raga from a Kaushiki / Panchamkauns perspective.
-Here, I present Raga Alapana in 3 parts - Alap, Jod and Jhala, also known as Alapana and Tanam.

-At the end of the recording, I hadnt yet formed an identity or name for the Raga.
-On further inspection, I found a recording of Pandit Ravi Shankar on Sitar taking a similar approach to this scale, and he had named it Charukauns.
-As a mark of respect to this great musician, I have retained the name as Charukauns.
+The scale of Raga *Charukesi*, the 26th Melakarta, is **Sa Re Ga ma Pa dha ni**.
+In this rendition, I have used the scale of Raga Charukesi, but approached it in the style of Raga Kaushiki and Raga *Panchamkauns*.
+At the end of the recording, I had not yet formed an identity or name for the Raga.
+On further inspection, I found a recording of Pandit Ravi Shankar on Sitar taking a similar approach to this scale, and he had named it Raga *Charukauns*.
+As a mark of respect to this great musician, I have retained the name as Raga Charukauns.

+I present Raga Alapana in 3 parts - Alap, Jod and Jhala, also known as Alapana and Tanam.

 ## Program Notes